edisonwong520/dcron/README.md

 ```
 When some repos use google.golang.org/grpc lower version (like v1.26.0, it contains grpc/naming package) but another repo need higher version(v1.61.0), so it's hard to put it together.
 Meanwhile you need to replace bbolt, grpc and get things done.
 Finally I remove the etcd part away from dron and adaptive for our code.

 By the way, etcd package in go mod is shit and hinder the go community development.
-The author didn't care about package and refuse to embrace go mod.
+The author didn' t care about package and refuse to embrace go mod.
 Sad and disaster.
 ### Theory

 Use redis or etcd to sync the services list and the state of services.
 Use consistent-hash